sgoldenlab/simba/docs/plotly_dash.md

 ### Select Behavior to Plot

-In the following dropdown menus, we can select which type of behavior to visualize for our experiment along with the category of data and the specific features of the data sets
+In the following dropdown menus, we can select which type of behavior to visualize for our experiment along with the category of data and the specific features of the data sets with our given scenario:

 ![](https://github.com/sgoldenlab/simba/blob/master/images/plot_behavior.JPG "Plot Behavior Selection")

-* ```Behaviors:``` In this dropdown menu, we can select between `Attack` and `Sniffing` behaviors
+* ```Behaviors:``` In this dropdown menu, we can select between `Attack` and `Sniffing` behaviors.

-* ```Category:``` In this dropdown menu, we can select between `VideoData` which plots probability of behavior vs. frames, `SklearnData` which plots different results of the features analyzed by Sklearn, and `TimeBins` which plots prevalence of the features for each time bin
+* ```Category:``` In this dropdown menu, we can select between `VideoData` which plots the probability of the behavior vs. frames, `SklearnData`, which plots different results of the features analyzed by Sklearn, and `TimeBins`, which plots the prevalence of the features for each time bin.

 * ```Feature:``` In this dropdown menu, we can select the features or statistics to plot for each respective category.
 VideoData plots probability in the form of a line graph.
 Sklearn plots seven statistics for each behavior with the mean and standard error represented in a bar graph.
-Here we can select from # bout events, total events duration (s), mean bout duration (s), first occurrence (s), mean interval
+Here we can select from ` bout events`, `total events duration (s)`, `mean bout duration (s)`, `first occurrence (s)`, `mean interval (s)`, and `median interval (s)`.
-(s), and median interval (s).
 TimeBins plots the mean of the prevalence of these respective features for each time bin selected.

 ### Plotting Group Means

-With this feature, we can select different combinations of groups of videos to plot and compare the data of each to one another in the Group Means plot
+With this feature, we can select different combinations of groups of videos to plot and compare the data of each to one another in the Group Means plot.

 ![](https://github.com/sgoldenlab/simba/blob/master/images/group_means.JPG "Group Selection")

-* ```Select Group(s):``` In this dropdown menu, we can select the different groups to add to our plot, and to remove a group from the selection we can click the `X` next to the group name
+* ```Select Group(s):``` In this dropdown menu, we can select the different groups to add to our plot, and to remove a group from the selection we can click the `X` next to the group name.

-For the VideoData continuous probability data, we can check the `Show Total Mean` box to add a trace to represent the total mean of the group data
+For the VideoData continuous probability data, we can check the `Show Total Mean` box to add a trace to represent the total mean of the group data.

 ### Plotting Individual Groups